valkey-io/libvalkey/docs/cluster.md

 When the callback function requires the current `valkeyClusterAsyncContext` it can be provided in the `privdata`.
-In this case initiate the context using `valkeyClusterAsyncContextInit`, set the callback and `privdata` using `valkeyClusterAsyncSetEventCallback`, and initate connection attempts using `valkeyClusterAsyncConnect` as described under the [Connecting](#connecting-1) section.
+In this case initiate the context using `valkeyClusterAsyncContextInit`, set the callback and `privdata` using `valkeyClusterAsyncSetEventCallback`, and initiate connection attempts using `valkeyClusterAsyncConnect` as described under the [Connecting](#connecting-1) section.

 #### Events per connection